itsfuad/1337x-Magnet-link-scrapper/readme.md

 # Torrent Search

-This Node.js application allows users to search for torrents on 1337x.to, retrieve torrent magnet links in a csv file.
+This Python application allows users to search for torrents on 1337x.to, retrieve torrent magnet links in a csv file.

 ## Features